PaulBryden/ROVER/README.md

 Here is the directory structure of the repo:

-- reqs contains requirements doucments
+- reqs contains requirements documents
 - notes contains copies of notes taken during meetings
+- comms contains the most up-to-date version of the Arduino Comms library
+- documentation contains UML diagrams etc.
-- mpq contains code for message passing and queueing
+- mpq contains dev code for message passing and queueing
 - resources.docx contains all of the links Paul puts on Facebook

 Up-to-date version of the Gantt chart can be found here: